CCU-CIS-330-01-SP18/Exercises/ClassHierarchyAndCollections/ClassHierarchyAndCollections/ReadMe.txt

-﻿Scenario: We are creating an application to manage contacts - individuals and organizations that we know.
+﻿ Scenario: We are creating an application to manage contacts - individuals and organizations that we know.
 The first step is to design and develop our object model to represent the kinds of contacts we can store and manage.